19 Aarhus Tips That'll Save You Money, Time, and Confusion

 A good appetite for rye bread

 Aarhus doesn't need a hard sell.
-It's a city where a 1,000-year-old Viking history and 21st-century Scandinavian design coexist without fuss.
-The kind of place where you arrive for two days and leave wishing you'd planned four.
+It's a city where 1,000 years of Viking history and 21st-century Scandinavian design coexist without fuss — the kind of place you plan for two days and leave wishing you'd given four.
 If Copenhagen is Denmark's headline, Aarhus is the article worth actually reading.